Rustam-Z/deep-learning-notes/Course 1 Neural Networks and Deep Learning/README.md

 		- Update parameters (gradient descent)

 - Preprocessing the dataset is important.
 - Tuning the learning rate (which is an example of a "hyperparameter") can make a big difference to the algorithm.

-- kaggle.com is a good place for datasets and competitions.

 ## Shallow neural networks: Week 2
 > Learn to build a neural network with one hidden layer, using forward propagation and backpropagation.

 ### Neural Networks Overview
 - In logistic regression we had:

   ```